Format to FAT32 for USB or External Hard Drive in Windows 10 - Qiling

 1. File system error, bad sectors exist on USB/external hard drive

-2. The USB drive contains 2 partitions or the partition need for formatting to FAT32 is not the first primary partition
+2. The USB drive contains 2 partitions, or the partition that needs to be formatted to FAT32 is not the first primary partition.

 4. The USB drive or external hard drive is write-protected